Application and Selection Process

 How much funding does FRIDA provide?

-In 2016, FRIDA will provide a total of USD 235,000 in the form of Awards, Grants and Scale-Ups, distributed as follows:
+In 2016, FRIDA provided a total of USD 235,000 in the form of Awards, Grants and Scale-Ups, distributed as follows:

 Awards: 2 projects will receive USD 5,000 each.